ibbles/LearningUnreal/Material.md

 	- **Translucent**: We get gradual opacity, can set it 0..1 per pixel.
 - Advanced > Fully Rough: boolean
 	- Max out roughness, remove any glossiness from the materials.
+	- Simplifies the generated [[Shader]], removing parts of the [[Physically Based Rendering]], which improves performance.
+		- Not sure by how much.
 	- Not sure how this relates to the Roughness output, which is still enabled even after setting Fully Rough to true.
 		- The pin value seems to be ignored.
 - Use Material Attributes
 	- Collapse all the input pins on the [[Material Output Node]] to a single pin.
 This is useful when you are passing entire material setups around through [[Material Function|Material Functions]], mixing layers and such.
 - Dithered LOD Transition: Make the transition between LOD levels smoother.